spraakbanken/multigec-2025/README.md

 ### Data access

+Training and validation data is available at [github.com/spraakbanken/multigec-2025-participants](https://github.com/spraakbanken/multigec-2025-participants).
-To get access, you need to agree to the [Terms of Use](https://forms.gle/VLJ18WbwsxitEBYi7).
+To get access to this repository, you need to agree to the [Terms of Use](https://forms.gle/VLJ18WbwsxitEBYi7).

 ### Data Format
 The dataset, divided into folders based on language, consists of essay-aligned files, one containing the original learner essays, and one or more containing reference (corrected/normalized) texts.